Ed-Yang/vnpy-docker/README.md

     It if you want to place order, you have to provide the certificate additionly.

-    i.e. copy the certificate to the working folder:
+    i.e. In host, copy the certificate to the working folder:

     ```shell
     cp Sinopac.pfx $VNPY_ROOT/run